 All About The Pandas

 If you want to volunteer with pandas, we suggest going to the Shenshuping Panda Base.
 It’s the largest breeding center for pandas in the world and gives people the chance to get up and close with red pandas and the famous Chinese Giant Panda … it’s home to over half of the world’s pandas!
-One thing to know is that this center is about 60 miles outside of the city of Chengdu, so you’ll need to budget according for a visit (it’s going to be more like a fun-day adventure thanks to the distance).
-Get more information about volunteering with pandas here.
+One thing to know is that this center is about 60 miles outside of the city of Chengdu, so you’ll need to budget accordingly for a visit (it’s going to be more like a fun-day adventure thanks to the distance).

 Visit People’s Park